openstack/charm-guide/doc/source/admin/vtpm.rst

 * Barbican Key Manager service must be deployed and configured
 * swtpm libraries must be available for installation

 If you are using an apt mirror, make sure it contains the ``swtpm``, ``swtpm-tools``, and ``libtpms0`` packages.

 .. note::

    The swtpm, swtpm-tools, and libtpms libraries are available in Ubuntu 22.04 LTS (Jammy) release.
 It is expected that they will be backported to the Ubuntu 20.04 LTS (Focal) archives.
 Until this is done, the OpenStack Charms team is providing a Personal Package Archive (PPA) with the necessary packages for Focal.

 Deployment
 ----------

-TPM support is enabled on all compute nodes by using the nova-comptue charm's ``enable-vtpm`` configuration option.
+TPM support is enabled on all compute nodes by using the nova-compute charm's ``enable-vtpm`` configuration option.

 In this example, support is enabled on Focal-based nodes via a PPA.
 The following YAML excerpt contains the configuration:

 .. code-block:: yaml